This Spain packing list will provide all the knowledge you need to make sure your trip starts off on the right foot!

 If you’re wondering what to wear in Spain in winter, a jacket will be a necessity.

-You’ll definitely need a jacket as a precaution at the least.
-Believe me, when it rains in Spain, it rains!
+You’ll definitely need a light jacket as a precaution at the least.
+So if you plan on spending time in the north, you’ll need one when it rains!
+Because when it rains in Spain, it pours!

-A few decent shirts going a long way to making this short and sandal wearing Englishman look more respectable.
+A few decent shirts go a long way to making this short and sandal-wearing Englishman look more respectable.